 use cardboard counters to depict military units, with symbols and numbers on the counters that describe each unit's attributes.
 Common attributes include the unit's size, type (e.g., cavalry, cruiser, archer, mechanized infantry...) combat strength, and speed of movement - but many other attributes such as morale, status of the unit, nationality, etc. can also be found.
 Wargames

 that use miniature figures to depict military units are also quite popular as are wargames with wooden blocks for units, called Block Games.

 Finally, there are many different approaches to Wargame mechanics.
-For movement, mechanics include hex-based movement (example: The Russian Campaign), area movement (Warriors of God), or point-to-point movement (Friedrich); note that is is rare for movement to rely on the roll of dice.
+For movement, mechanics include hex-based movement (example: The Russian Campaign), area movement (Warriors of God: The Wars of England & France, 1135-1453), or point-to-point movement (Friedrich); note that is is rare for movement to rely on the roll of dice.
 Combat is often resolved by rolling dice and referring to a Combat Resolution Table (CRT) (for example, Rise and Decline of the Third Reich or Lee vs. Grant), or by rolling dice to 'hit' opposing units (e.g.,Wellington), or by computing odds and drawing a card to see the result (Kingmaker).
 A popular mechanic over the past 15 or so years is the card-driven game (CDG), where cards are played either to activate units for movement or for the benefits described on the card such as reinforcements; We the People is seen as the first such CDG, and other examples include Paths of Glory and Empire of the Sun.